Is It Possible To Prevent Identity Theft?

 Here’s how to find out what’s been leaked on the Dark Web:

-- Sign up for a Dark Web monitoring service like Aura.
-Dark Web monitoring tools constantly scan the Dark Web for your personal information.
+• Sign up for a Dark Web monitoring service.
+Aura constantly scans the Dark Web for your more sensitive information, including your PII, driver’s license or passwords, and bank account numbers.
 If anything suspicious is detected, you’ll be alerted immediately so that you can update your compromised accounts before it’s too late.

 Do You Need an Identity Theft Protection Service?